vchuykov/python-pi-example/README.md

 # pysthon-pi-example
-This is an example project to demonstrate the use of git on Ubuntu.
+This is an example project to demonstrate the use of git on Ubuntu

+Make a change